 This was the final work from my PhD thesis, whereby I used a disulfide monomer incorporated into the knot structured polymer developed in the work in publication #7 below.
 Degradation of this disulfide link did not cause the polymer to degrade, but rather “untie” since the covalently bound polymer backbone was not effected.
 This is a great example of how a polymer that can work well in vitro may perform poorly in vivo.
 This has prompted us (a collaboration between myself and my then PhD co-supervisor, turned collaborator – Wenxin Wang) to pursue a new direction of research with poly(beta-amino esters), for a high in vivo performance.
 (Click here for the journal webpage).

-17) T. Zhao, H. Zhang, B. Newland, A. Aied, D. Zhou, W. Wang, Branching Matters for Transfection: Highly Branched Degradable Functional PDMAEMA from Vinyl Oligomer Combination, Angewandte Chemie, 2014, 53, 6095
+17) T. Zhao, H. Zhang, B. Newland, A. Aied, D. Zhou, W. Wang, Significance of Branching for Transfection: Synthesis of Highly Branched Degradable Functional Poly(dimethylaminoethyl methacrylate) from Vinyl Oligomer Combination, Angewandte Chemie, 2014, 53, 6095

 In this work Tianyu took full advantage of the vinyl oligomer assembly approach developed in his previous Nature Communications article to create highly branched polymers for gene transfection.
 The higher the degree of branching (nearly 10% for the most branched polymer tested!), the higher the transfection capability.
 The inclusion of the disulfide branching unit resulted in minimal cytotoxicity as the polymer can be reduced to smaller units.
 (Click here for the journal webpage).